Bhavana

 If doing sitting meditation, stand up slowly and mindfully.
 Stand with the body relaxed, keeping the spine erect and feet together.
 The hands may be kept dropping down on the sides or held together in front or the back, whatever is comfortable.
 Keeping the eyes lightly focused about 2 m (6 ft) on the path, lift one foot slightly, move forward and replace it on the ground: there are three movements involved in walking.
 Be aware of the foot lifting, moving forward and coming to rest on the ground, and noting the sensation of the foot touching the ground.
 Now lift the other foot, move forward and replace it on the ground.
 Repeating, continue to move forward.

-When you reach the end of the available walking space, turn around slowly with mindfulness and continue as before.
+When you reach the end of the available walking space, mindfully turn around slowly and continue as before.

 If the mind is wandering (which is not unusual), gently and mindfully bring the attention back to the movement of the feet.

 At the start, don't be too concerned about being aware of every movement of the feet.
-Walk normally and slowly at first when learning the technique after which the speed of walking may be increased.
+Walk normally and slowly (but not too slowly) at first when learning the technique after which the speed of walking may be increased.

 It is recommended that walking meditation is practised in addition to sitting meditation.
 One could spend 20 minutes in sitting meditation followed by 10 minutes or longer in walking meditation and get back to sitting mediatation.